ted-dino/Frontend-Mentor/FAQ Accordion Card/README.md

 ### What I learned

-By completing this challenge I learned a new HTML tag called picture tag.
+By completing this challenge I learned a new HTML tag called picture tag and a CSS property called will-change.

 ## Author